It Began in 1980

 ARC focuses on quality through such programs as peer reviews, chart audits and efficiency initiatives.

 ARC's original mission - to provide access to quality, affordable health care - has remained the same even as ARC has grown, the community has thrived, and advancements in medical science have flourished.
-The growth and success of ARC have kept pace with the growth and expansion of Austin and the surrounding areas.
+The growth and success of ARC have kept pace with the growth and expansion of Austin and the surrounding communities.
 As our patient base has grown, so has the vision for the organization.

 ARC works with approximately 50 health plans and many government programs including Medicaid, CHIP, and Medicare.